Juan Alvarez, 31, was arraigned Monday in Los Angeles County Superior Court on two felony charges:

 During the stop, the officer found Alvarez who told investigators he was from Tracy driving with an

-expired license and
+expired license and acting unusual, according to the CHP.

 He was acting really strange and nervous, Sampson said.
 He was stuttering really bad, he was nervous and sweating, and the temperature wasnt that hot.